Schweppes: 20th century

+An ad campaign in the 1950s and 1960s featured a real-life veteran British naval officer named Commander Whitehead, who described the product's bubbly flavour (effervescence) as "Schweppervescence".
+Comedian Benny Hill also appeared in a series of Schweppes TV commercials in the 1960s.
+Another campaign in the 1950s and 1960s, "Schweppeshire", was written by Stephen Potter, best known for his parodies of self-help books, and their film and television derivatives.
+Another campaign, voiced by the English actor William Franklyn, made use of onomatopoeia in their commercials: "Schhh… You know who." after the sound of the gas escaping as one opens the bottle.

+In 1969, the Schweppes Company merged with Cadbury to become Cadbury Schweppes PLC.
+In 1993, Cadbury Schweppes increased its stake in American company Dr Pepper/Seven Up (DPSU) to 25.9%, acquiring 45% two years later in 1995, and acquiring Dr Pepper/Seven Up Bottling Group in 1999.

+21st century

-In 1969, the Schweppes Company merged with Cadbury to become Cadbury Schweppes.
-After acquiring many other brands in the ensuing years, the company was split in 2008, with its US beverage unit becoming Keurig Dr Pepper and separated from its global confectionery business (now part of Mondelez International).
-Keurig Dr Pepper is the current owner of the Schweppes trademark in Canada and United States.
+In 2006, Cadbury Schweppes bought out the remaining 53% of the Carlyle Group's shares and 2% of the management's shares, after which Cadbury Schweppes Americas Beverages absorbed all the assets of Dr Pepper/Seven Up, Inc. (which included Mott's Beverages and Snapple Beverages), while Dr Pepper/Seven Up Bottling Group was merged with other bottling companies acquired by Cadbury and renamed Cadbury Schweppes Bottling Group.
+After acquiring many other brands in the ensuing years, the company was split in 2008, with its US beverage unit becoming Dr Pepper Snapple Group, Inc. (DPSG, Inc.) and separated from is the new holding company of the confectionery business Cadbury PLC (now part of Mondelez International).
+In 2018, Keurig Green Mountain acquired DPSG, and became Keurig Dr Pepper.
+It is the current owner of the Schweppes trademark in Canada and the United States.

-The Coca-Cola Company owns the Schweppes brand in several territories, including 21 European countries.
+The Coca-Cola Company owns the Schweppes brand in several territories, including 21 European countries through European Refreshments ULC.
 In a further 22 European countries, the brand is owned by Schweppes International Limited (a subsidiary of Suntory).

 In China, Hong Kong and Taiwan, Swire's subsidiary Swire Coca-Cola produces Schweppes branded beverages.

 The Japanese Asahi Group bought Schweppes Australia in 2008 from Cadbury, and owns the trademark in Australia.

 Mainstay Schweppes products include ginger ale (1870), bitter lemon (1957), and tonic water (the first carbonated tonic – 1871).